wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 1.5.50 =
+Error log is added.
+User interface of *Ads Editor* is improved.
+Categories and Tags identification is changed from *name* to *slug*.
+Flash (SWF) banners support is added.
+Limitations of displaying ads to users are added.
+Accessing menu settings are added.
 = 1.4.44 =
 Minor bug (activity of ad in ads list) is fixed.
 Auto insertion of ad into the middle of post/page is added.